"Cold Spark" Machines: Facts & Fiction

 *We stress the difference between Silver and Gold sparks, as Gold sparks burn ALOT hotter than Silver due to the use of powdered Iron or Lead required to generate that color... and those sparks create very hot slag!!!

 No Licenses or Permits Needed

 Due to the fact that all spark producing devices pose a fire hazard (as outlined above), all 50 states have rules and regulations for use of these items.
+While originally unclassified in the world of pyrotechnics, as of December 2021, the National Fire Protection Association has officially classified the use of these machines as a pyrotechnic device and, as such, the same licensing and permit regulations and requirements apply.
 As an example: It is illegal to use these types of machines (or any form of professional pyrotechnics) in the states of California, Texas, or Ohio without a state license.
 The same goes for New York City, Chicago, Atlanta, and Nashville (just to name a few).
 Individual counties and other cities also have their own (often stricter) laws governing the use of these products and normally require the user to have special insurance specifically for the use of pyrotechnic items.
-Please contact your State Fire Marshal's office for more details, requirements, class times, and pricing.
+Please contact your State Fire Marshal's office for more details, requirements, class times, and license/permit pricing.

 False Claim # 3